Learning disability nurse: job description

 - liaising with relatives, colleagues and other social welfare or healthcare professionals

 - writing records and reports

 - meeting clients at home or at clinics to discuss progress

-- organising social activities and holidays for clients in residential care
+- organising social activities and holidays for clients in supported living settings

 - helping to enable clients to have full and independent lives